Almost every day, labour market information makes news headlines.

 Consult and compare several information sources

 Gather information from a variety of sources.
 Compare what you find out to help you identify biases and clarify choices.
-For example, are you considering a specific training program? talk to people working in the field and employers in the industry.
+For example, are you considering a specific training program?
+Talk to people working in the field and employers in the industry.
 Compare what they say with information the post-secondary institution provides.
 Chambers of commerce, economic development agencies, and unions may all offer different perspectives on labour market information.
 All three are valuable and, together, they will give you a more well-rounded understanding than any one of them alone.

 Check the location

 American information may not be relevant to Canada.
 National information may not be relevant to Alberta.
 Regional information may not be relevant to your area of the province.
 Look for labour market information that applies to where you’re living now or where you plan to be in the next few years.